ttscoff/bundle_gem_bins/README.md

 ### Installation

-Save the script to a file to a directory in your $PATH and make it executable with `chmod a+x bundle_gem_bins`.
+Save the script to a directory in your $PATH and make it executable with `chmod a+x bundle_gem_bins`.

 ### Usage